Professional Resume Writer, Career Writer and Career Coach

 How Long Should I Wait Before Following Up After an Interview?

 It’s best to send a thank you email to your interviewer within 24 hours of your last chat.
 However, you’ll need to do a little digging during the interview to understand proper follow-up protocols moving forward.
-Before your interview ends, ask the timeline for the next steps.
+Before your interview ends, ask for the timeline for the next steps.
 Write down their answer along with a note to follow up at that time.
 If the date passes without an update, send a brief note to remind the interviewer about your qualifications and interest in the job.

 After that first follow-up, you can check in every week up to two more times as needed.
 If you still haven’t heard back, you should move on.